loteoo/hyperstatic/src/pages/Home/home.md

   The route has been activated, the matching page is being viewed.

 For this technical demo, the statuses for each link is being shown with an icon, but usually, this would all be transparent to the user.

+## Pages
+Pages are Hyperapp components (view functions) that receive the state.

+They are bundled in their own file using parcel's [dynamic imports](https://parceljs.org/code_splitting.html).

+The bundles are loaded in the background when links pointing to them enter the viewport, or when a user hovers on their corresponding links.

+If they need dynamic runtime data, they get it from the state as usual.

+Pages can export a `Init` Hyperapp Action which gets triggered when the page's bundle has been downloaded.
+Not to confuse with an `OnNavigation` action which would be triggered when a page apprears on screen.

+This `Init` Action can be used to setup the state in advance for the page or load data ahead of time via side-effects.